 Located at 2701 West 10th in El Reno, about 25 miles east of Oklahoma City, the Trail of Terror is one of the more intense haunted house experiences in the area.
 The newest attraction, a Haunted Barn, features actors dressed up as all sorts of ghoulish and ghostly creatures that really commit to giving you a good scare.
 From bloodthirsty clowns to possessed specters, the cast of characters hiding in the haunted barn is sure to give you a rush of adrenaline.

 This haunted house does not have any dates on the calendar for 2020.

-Located on the I-35 Service Rd just north of Frontier City, the Sanctuary is a seasonal haunt open Fridays and Saturdays in September and October, as well as Monday and Tuesday on the week of Halloween.
+Formerly located on the Insterstate 35 Service Road just north of Frontier City, the Sanctuary can be found at OKC Outlet Center.
+The Sanctuary is a seasonal haunted house typically open on Fridays and Saturdays in September and October—as well as Thursday through Saturday on the week of Halloween.
 According to organizers, the haunted house features Hollywood-style special effects and is the largest indoor attraction of its kind in the state.
-General admission is $20, and there are group rates and VIP packages available.

 Trail of Fear in Moore's Little River Park

 Located at the aptly named Camp Deadwood in Moore, Oklahoma, about 16 minutes southeast of Oklahoma City, Little River Park hosts a spooky event on Halloween weekend each year known as the Trail of Fear.
 Centered around the story of a group of campers and counselors who all mysteriously disappeared, leaving the camp abandoned, this less than half-mile trek features ghost stories and live actors trying to scare your pants off as you walk through the woods.
 Trail of Fear takes place on Friday, October 18, 2019, from 8 to 11 p.m.
 Tickets are available online but can also be picked up at the Station in Little River Park; children under 12 must be accompanied by an adult but are also welcome to attend.